 Pretty much every stills camera has video, but just use whatever you’ve got.
 The worst thing you could do – unless you’re super rich – is to buy a huge expensive camera.
 I do know people who have brought RED cameras for home video, and they’re never going to do anything with it because it’s just too much.

 The great thing about starting out with your phone is that you can edit on there quite easily.
-When you start shooting on a proper camera, you need to learn how to use editing programs like Final Cut or Premier Pro, or whatever it is you want to use.
+When you start shooting on a proper camera, you need to learn how to use video editing software like Final Cut or Premier Pro, or whatever it is you want to use.
 So just start with what you’ve got.
 If you have nothing, just use any camera that shoots video.
 You don’t need to shoot 4K yet.
 If [your camera] has it then that's great, but it’s not important and it will only add processing time.

 If someone were to go for an interchangeable-lens camera, what couple of lenses would you recommend they begin with?